menyagah/Html-capstone/README.md

 ## Getting Started

 This is a basic html5 and css3 webpage that is static.
-Simply clone or download the files from the github repo and click on index.html to launch the webpage.
+ - clone or download the files from the github repo
+ - Open the file directory
+ - click on index.html to launch the webpage.

 - Below is a screenshot of the nextweb clone in action.